-A large chunk of product inventory available today through current programmatic methods is often questionable.
-The quality is often not up to par, and publishers end up displaying ads on their sites that are of poor quality or don’t meet their brand guidelines.
+A large chunk of ad inventory available today through programmatic methods and instant auction is questionable.
+Publishers end up displaying ads on their sites that are of poor quality or don’t meet their brand guidelines.

 GeoEdge’s publisher partners noted three key reasons they invested in ad security and quality protection.

-2. Unsupported Ad Formats
+2. Unsupported ad formats

-3. Content Classification
+3. Content classification

 Content verification and classification are extremely difficult to standardize.
 What’s “racy” to one publisher may be rather tame to another.
 For example, one publisher can set a policy to block female mud wrestling as brand-inappropriate, classifying it as “adult content”.
 However, if the advertisers classify women’s mud wrestling as “sports,” then the female mud wrestling ads could still be served on the publisher’s pages.